-Your active Symantec-based account will be accessible until the end of 2019, although the definitive date for console sunset is still tentative.
+Your active Symantec-based account will be accessible through April 2020.
 In conjunction with this final-access date, we will make sure all critical information—including certificates issued through your Symantec-based account—is accurately migrated to your new account.

 During the transition period, if you need to revoke or replace a certificate ordered before you upgraded, return to your Symantec-based account to manage it.
 Also go back to your old account for order history and reports related to activity in your Symantec-based account.